as4529/gp3/README.md

 **Custom Likelihoods and Kernels in Native Python**

-gp3 leverages [autograd](https://github.com/HIPS/autograd) to allow for inference on custom likelihoods and kernels without using a framework such as Tensorflow or PyTorch.
-While there are disadvantages to this approach, it can make it easier to prototype and experiment with new kernels and likelihoods.
-See the autograd page for a nice discussion about the tradeoffs of using autograd vs. Tensorflow/PyTorch.
+gp3 currently leverages [autograd](https://github.com/HIPS/autograd) to allow for inference on custom likelihoods and kernels.
+I am working on transitioning to Tensorflow to allow for easier integration with existing deep learning models.
 See ```examples/lif.py``` and ```examples/lif.ipynb``` for examples of a custom likelihood function.

 ## Roadmap